History of Old Onaquaga Valley

 Topics.
 This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers.
 A significant historical month for this entry is June 1785.

 Location.
 42° 7.464′ N, 75° 38.826′ W. Marker is in Windsor, New York, in Broome County.
 Marker is on Dutchtown Road.
 Touch for map.
 Marker is in this post office area: Windsor NY 13865, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Ouaquaga Bridge (here, next to this marker); Sage Creek (approx. ¾ mile away); In Memory of "Wausaunia" Rebecca Kellogg Ashley (approx. 1.7 miles away); Windsor (approx. 3.3 miles away); Robert Harpur (approx. 3.8 miles away); Cunahunta (approx. 7.9 miles away); Mormon House Site (approx. 9.3 miles away); Routes of the Armies of General John Sullivan and General James Clinton (approx. 9½ miles away).
+Ouaquaga Bridge (here, next to this marker); Sage Creek (approx. ¾ mile away); In Memory of "Wausaunia" Rebecca Kellogg Ashley (approx. 1.7 miles away); Reticulated Giraffe (approx. 2.4 miles away); Windsor (approx. 3.3 miles away); Robert Harpur (approx. 3.8 miles away); Cunahunta (approx. 7.9 miles away); Mormon House Site (approx. 9.3 miles away).
 Touch for a list and map of all markers in Windsor.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2016, by Scott J. Payne of Deposit, New York.
-This page has been viewed 305 times since then and 17 times this year.
+It was originally submitted on May 7, 2016, by Scott J. Payne of Deposit, New York.
+This page has been viewed 386 times since then and 26 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 7, 2016, by Scott J. Payne of Deposit, New York. • Bill Pfingsten was the editor who published this page.